Christian Yelich Player Props: Brewers vs. Giants

 Christian Yelich At The Plate

-- Yelich has driven home a run in 16 games this year (34.8%), including more than one RBI in 15.2% of his games and producing three or more of his team's runs on one occasion..
+- In 16 games this season (34.0%), Yelich has picked up an RBI, and in seven of those games (14.9%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.